 Independent insurance agents will often tell you that their biggest enemy – and their most precious resource – is time.
-Many of them maintain that attracting new clients isn’t a problem; the hurdle they do face is servicing the customers they already have.
+Many of them maintain that attracting new clients isn’t a problem; the hurdle they do face is managing the expectations of their current customers.

 Still, all is not lost.
 Those agents know that personalized service and trusted counsel – not price – have been and always will be what differentiates them from their direct-writer competition.

-So how can an independent agency manage the expectations of the modern consumer?
+So how can an independent insurance agency manage the expectations of the modern consumer?

 One of the keys to delivering the best possible service to your customers is to manage the size of your client base relative to your agency’s resources.
 Experienced agents know that spreading yourself and your agency’s staff among too many customers will only stretch your resources too thin.